Apple Cranberry Crisp is a little tart, a little sweet, and pairs especially well alongside a scoop of ice cream!

 - 1 teaspoon nutmeg

-- 1 cup oats *use gluten free oats to make recipe gluten free
+- 1 cup oats *use gluten free oats, if needed

-- 1/3 cup flour *use gluten free flour to make recipe gluten free
+- 1/3 cup flour *use gluten free flour, if needed

 - 1/2 cup brown sugar packed